Gustav Gurschner: Personal life

 Alice expressed unconventional views on sexual jealousy.
-"The most ridiculous women are those who demand purity from men...I grant the man all his rights, he doesn't have to be pure, he doesn't have to be faithful, to put it more commonly.
+"The most ridiculous women are those who demand purity from men...
+I grant the man all his rights, he doesn't have to be pure, he doesn't have to be faithful, to put it more commonly.
 It's a matter of temperament.
 A clever woman should never be jealous when another woman captivates her husband's senses for a short while.
 With such views, a lot of misfortune would be eliminated from the world."

 As to her role in the marriage of two artists, she said, "My husband is a sculptor, which inspires me mightily, he designs clothes for me and jewelry...I have completely immersed myself in his art, I am able to be his avenger and helper, I take care of all his business agendas, and I am happy with every new work, I see a part of myself in every creation...He may have less interest in my art," she said, and in the same interview, Gurschner admitted that he read little of his wife's work.

-The young couple's home in Vienna had numerous "rooms, sumptuous and ornate," with "no shortage of magnificent works of art, paintings by modern masters and creations of the owner...the large dining room, which presents as a Norwegian farmhouse parlor, is also magnificent; from Tyrolean castles come the old pictures on the walls" and "the rich pewter jugs on racks.
-From the hall, a corridor leads to Gurschner's studio...I admire his renowned small works of art, the vases and plates, the jugs, goblets, sculptures, candlesticks and lamps, these soft, supple women's bodies he captures in metal more beautifully than almost anyone else."